 Secret Delta VIP Select Service: How It Works

 Most people don’t know this (since the airline doesn’t publicize it in any way), but Delta has a VIP service that any passenger can book.
 I’m not going to suggest that this is some amazing deal that everyone should take advantage of, but it’s a better value than you might assume.
-I’ve had some readers ask about this program, so wanted to go over the details in this post.
-In a separate post I wrote about American Five Star Service, which is the carrier’s equivalent program.
+I wanted to go over the details in this post, and in a separate post I wrote about American Five Star Service, which is the carrier’s equivalent program.

 How Delta’s VIP Select program works